bparment1/raster-proc/README.md

 This package contains general functions to download, process and model Earth Observation/Remote Sensing data.
 The goal is It contains the following functionalities:

-- processing
+- processing: download from STAC and procesing function for COGS and more
-- plotting
+- plotting: plotting categorical raster, time series and more
-- modeling
+- modeling: applying sklearn and tensorflow model to raster with ease
-- timeseries
+- timeseries: creating stack of raster for timeseries analyses

 # INSTALL